guduudow/jaalle.github.io/README.md

 *What technologies did I use and why?*

-I used HTML and CSS as these are the main technologies to create website.
+I used HTML and CSS as these are the main technologies to create this website.

 *Challenges*

-Getting the borders and padding down right
+Getting the borders and padding down right.

 # Credits